Residency Training Program

 During inpatient ward rotations at Seattle Children's and in the University of Washington Medical Center Newborn Nursery and NICU, R2s play an important role supervising and teaching interns and medical students.
 Unlike many other residency programs, R2s and R3s serve in the same supervisory role on the wards and in the ICUs, providing two full years of experience in this role.

 R2s also further their education in the Pediatric Intensive Care Unit and Seattle Children’s NICU where they learn about complex medical management of critically ill infants and children.
-As R2s or R3s, residents rotate through Harborview Medical Center (HMC), the county hospital and the region’s only Level 1 trauma and burn center.
-Rotations at HMC include consultations in the emergency department, pediatric consulting service for all inpatient trauma and burn patients, and the pediatric trauma intensive care unit.
+As R2s and R3s, residents rotate through Harborview Medical Center (HMC), the county hospital and the region’s only Level 1 trauma and burn center.
+Rotations at HMC are unique in allowing residents to experience and practice the consulting physician role, which involves consultations in the emergency department, consultations for all inpatient trauma and burn pediatric patients and primary management of patients admitted to the pediatric trauma intensive care unit.

 Year Three

-Second- and third-years also have the opportunity to run a senior-only service of general pediatric patients, providing more autonomy and also providing dedicated time to teaching and quality improvement skills.
+Second- and third-year residents also have the opportunity to run a senior-only service of general pediatric patients, providing more autonomy and also providing dedicated time to teaching and quality improvement skills.